rachelesmee/website/foss4gukonline2020/sessions.md

 _How graphics tech (WebGL, texture formats and shaders) and multispectral imagery (GeoTIFFs with multiple bands or samples) are a perfect match._

-An overview on the work done in Leaflet.TileLayer.GL (and its OpenLayers port) to let web applications consume raw GeoTIFF data (including multiple bands and pixel formats), in order to perform raster algebra in the web browser itself (that's called "edge computing" for buzzword-loving people)
+An overview on the work done in Leaflet.TileLayer.GL (and its OpenLayers port) to let web applications consume raw GeoTIFF data (including multiple bands and pixel formats), in order to perform raster algebra in the web browser itself (that's called "edge computing" for buzzword-loving people).

 # Gisquick demo presentation

-Jáchym Čepický	OpenGeoLabs
+Jáchym Čepický,	OpenGeoLabs

 _Gisquick is an open source geospatial data publishing platform, developed around QGIS Server, Django and Vue.js libraries._

 Gisquick is an open source (GNU/GPL) geospatial data publishing platform, developed around QGIS Server, Django and Vue.js libraries.
 We are going to demonstrate it's new features, like vector data editing, setting of user access rights to each layer and direct on-the-fly publishing of projects form QGIS Desktop to Gisquick server.
-See more at http://gisquick.org or try your own demo at https://projects.gisquick.org
+See more at http://gisquick.org or try your own demo at https://projects.gisquick.org.

 # Solving Geospatial Problems with JavaScript

-James Milner	Dent Reality
+James Milner,	Dent Reality

-_A overview of solving common geometry problems in JavaScript with tools like Turf.js and JSTS_
+_A overview of solving common geometry problems in JavaScript with tools like Turf.js and JSTS._

 We deal with points, lines and polygons all day.
 Making them bend to our will can be tricky, especially on the web where our tooling might be slightly more restrained than on the desktop.
 This talk will dive into solve geospatial problems that require us to do things like manipulating geometries and dealing with the relationships between them.
 We can expect to see how we might do operations like scaling, rotating and moving geometries as well as seeing if they intersect or overlap with others.
 We will take a look specifically at the Turf.js and JSTS libraries that are available as JavaScript modules.
 It is recommended attendees have a basic understanding of JavaScript.

 # Labelling cans on a production line: automating metadata creation

-Jo Cook	Astun Technology
+Jo Cook,	Astun Technology

 _A demo of new tools for automatically creating metadata from spatial files or databases._